omeshwar-pratap-singh/ccna-networking/02_Labs/01_Network-Devices-Lab/README.md

 ---

 ## 🎯 Objective
-- Create the network diagram as shown at 16:40 of the Day 1 video.
 - Learn to add and connect devices in Packet Tracer.
 - Practice using the **Automatically Choose Connection Type** function.